koriavinash1/DeepBrainSeg/README.md

 # Steps followed for inference:

 + Our algorithm makes use of ANTs framework for mask generation.
-First call deepSeg class build ANTs framework locally in /tmp/DeepBrainSeg
+First call deepSeg class build ANTs framework locally in ~/.DeepBrainSeg

++ First call deepSeg downloads all pretrained models locally in ~/.DeepBrainSeg

 + Final segmentation is the result of ensemble of 4 different models: